What is Application Security Posture Management (ASPM)?

 ASPM encompasses features and functionalities to break through technology and organizational silos, unify security findings in a single risk-based view, and facilitate collaboration across development, security, and operations (DevSecOps).
 Critical capacities include:

-• Aggregate Application Security Testing Findings: ASPM tools aggregate findings identified by security scans such as software flaws, vulnerable dependencies, and misconfigurations.
+• Aggregate Security Testing Findings: ASPM platforms aggregate findings identified by security scans such as software flaws, vulnerable dependencies, and misconfigurations.
 While some scanning vendors provide ASPM capabilities to fill gaps in native scan offerings and improve accuracy through correlation, a true ASPM solution should sit at a higher level and be scan agnostic to unify findings from any tool, even as vendors change and new technologies emerge.

 • Risk-Based Analysis: ASPM solutions analyze aggregated vulnerabilities to correlate findings, assess their potential impact on the organization's security posture, and prioritize vulnerabilities based on risk.
 Risk factors include severity, potential exploitability, and business impact.
 ASPM can also integrate threat intelligence feeds to help organizations stay informed about emerging threats and vulnerabilities that may affect their applications.